-The 2018 Bicycle Master Plan recommends separated bikeways on Shady Grove Road and also proposes this street as a segment of the proposed 'breezeway' network.
+The 2018 Bicycle Master Plan recommends separated bikeways on Shady Grove Road and also proposes this street as a segment of the proposed "breezeway" network.
 The proposed breezeway network functions as a network of "bicycle arterials" linking major activity centers with high-quality bicycle facilities capable of accommodating higher speeds.
-This Sector Plan recommends a sidepath for this roadway since it minimizes single-family properties acquisitions and roadway modifications and retains existing trees along the roadway.
+This Sector Plan confirms the 2018 Bicycle Master Plan's sidepath recommendations for this roadway minimize single-family property takings, roadway modifications, and maximizes the retention of mature trees along the roadway.
 The implementation of this recommendation could be accomplished via a future Capital Improvements Program (CIP) project since no redevelopment will occur adjacent to the existing singlefamily dwellings.